Autonomous-Finance/aos-packages/packages/subscribable/README.md

 1. configure events w/ corresponding checks
 2. functions to implement the above Handlers or your own variations
-3. ability to register a process as whitelisted
+3. ability to register a process as whitelisted (not gated)
 4. notify subscribers to given events
 5. notify subscribers to given events with check
+6. configure the payment token (not gated)

 ## Installation